2nd Chronicles Chapter 18

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-besides, that we might inquire of him?
+besides, that we might consult him?

 18:7 And the king of Israel said to Jehoshaphatיְהוֹשָׁפָט